How Long Do Cast Iron Pipes Last?

 Not every aging cast iron pipe requires a full-system overhaul.
 Here's how to think about it:

 Cast iron pipes in walls or under slabs require specialized access.
-Plumbers typically use jackhammers to break up concrete for under-slab access, which significantly increases cost and restoration time.
-In these cases, trenchless methods become even more attractive.
+Plumbers typically use jackhammers or tunneling to break up concrete for under-slab access, which significantly increases cost and restoration time.
+Slab tunneling and concrete demolition alone can add $3,500 to $7,500 or more, and in some Texas markets, complex under-slab jobs have been quoted at $50,000 to $60,000.
+If you suspect under-slab damage, our slab leak repair guide covers detection and repair options.

 | Method | Cost Per Linear Foot | Typical Total Cost | Best For |